alphaquant2/C-xls-API/README.md

-# ConsoleApplication2This programme demonstrates an API wrapper allowing to write Excel files using an intuitive grammar similar to the stdio formulation
+# This programme demonstrates an API wrapper allowing to write Excel files using an intuitive grammar similar to the stdio formulation

 std::cout << variable << std::endl;